-- Understand and explain in your own words ways in which model-based support systems are needed and can be utilized in managerial decision processes. - Explain how and why modeling is used in the support system environment. - Identify and differentiate different model components.
+• Understand and explain in your own words ways in which model-based support systems are needed and can be utilized in managerial decision processes.

-- Understand and explain the modeling process and be able to apply it in a variety of different business situations. - Compare and contrast different decision structuring techniques and to use these techniques to analyze various situations. - Evaluate models applying good modeling and validation techniques. - Implement model-based management solution using Excel. - Develop and demonstrate presentation skills and be able to post reports to the manager. - Use Internet (e.g., Web) and its tools to access necessary information for model development.
+- Explain how and why modeling is used in the support system environment. - Identify and differentiate different model components. - Understand and explain the modeling process AND be able to apply it in a variety of different situations. - Compare and contrast different decision structuring techniques and to use these techniques to analyze various situations. - Evaluate models applying good modeling and validation techniques. - Implement model-based DSS using Excel and some other software packages. - Develop and demonstrate presentation skills and be able to post reports on the web. - Develop and demonstrate group skills: leadership and group management. - Use Internet (e.g., Web) and its tools to access necessary information for model development.